sueda-gl/thes/README.md

 ## Overview

-This simulation platform creates a virtual social media environment with 100 AI agents (powered by GPT-3.5) that have unique personalities, social connections, and behavioral patterns.
-The agents interact over 10 time steps, and we measure how different emotional framings in campaigns affect engagement, network reach, and virality.
+This simulation platform creates a virtual social media environment with 100 AI agents (powered by GPT-4o) that have unique personalities, social connections, and behavioral patterns.
+The agents interact over 200 time steps, and we measure how different emotional framings in campaigns affect agents' internal beliefs regarding environmental issues

 ### Research Question